a11ywatch/react-a11ywatch-js/README.md

 This package handles the above as peers and require installation manually.

 ## ENV

 You can use the `NEXT_PUBLIC_A11YWATCH_API` env var to set the base url of the API.

+## Development

+To get started developing run `yarn storybook` to start the instance locally.

 ## LICENSE